romaingd/ICLR_2018/02-Belinkov-2018-Noise_breaks_Neural_Machine_Translation.md

 * It is important to move to **character-based (or other sub-word units) NMT**.
-It helps with out-of-vocabulary words and reduces the computational cost of large word embedding matrices.Moreover, such models are able to extract stem and morphological information to generalize to unseen situations.
+It helps with out-of-vocabulary words and reduces the computational cost of large word embedding matrices.
+Moreover, such models are able to extract stem and morphological information to generalize to unseen situations.

 * Unfortunately, **training on clean data makes models brittle.** Even small